voteagora/agora-marketing-site/_posts/backend-engineer.md

 ## Responsibilities

-We're hiring a frontend-leaning fullstack engineer to work with our engineering and product cofounders in driving Agora's application development strategy and implementation.
+We're hiring a backend-leaning fullstack engineer to work with our engineering and in driving Agora's application development strategy and implementation.
+This is a technical leadership position where you will:

+- Architect and develop distributed systems
+- Manage individual projects priorities, deadlines and deliverables with your technical expertise
+- Mentor and train other team members on design techniques and coding standards
+- Design and implement foundational infrastructure components used by our engineering team in production

 ## What we are looking for

-We are looking for a fullstack developer who has a passion for pushing the boundaries of onchain governance and decentralized, collective creation forward.
+We are looking for a backend-leaning fullstack developer who has a passion for pushing the boundaries of onchain governance and decentralized, collective creation forward.
 We’d love to work with you if...

-- You have experience working with real-time applications
-- You have experience with React, NextJS, MVC style frameworks, REST, Postgres
 - You have a strong work ethic and care about making day by day progress on what you’re building, but can also reserve a part of your brain untethered from the earth – thinking what’s at the boundary of the possible.
 - You are familiar with how applications in crypto interface with protocols.
 You don't need to be a solidity expert, but you've got a long wallet history and have used and built many dapps.
 - You care deeply about craft and quality – you're frustrated that after all these years, most crypto applications are not even close to their peers in web2.
 - You are proud and passionate about Open Source.
 Bonus if you’ve made contributions to projects.
 - You love onchain governance like us :)
-- You have strong feelings about `.tsx` vs. `.jsx` files 😅

 ## What we offer